ACE, TAO, CIAO, and DAnCE Bug Fixing Policies

 support companies who have deep knowledge of how ACE, TAO, and

 CIAO work and can help provide bug fixes and new features.

 To ensure the continued growth and maturation of ACE, TAO, and CIAO,

 and to allow the user and vendor communities to evolve, please make it

 a point to abide by the following policies:

 We encourage other ACE, TAO, and CIAO users to continue to help

-and newsgroup.
 If you have a patch that fixes a problem you've found

 with our software here's the process for submitting it: